-In autumn 2026, Ikon presents the first major survey exhibition of artist Balraj Khanna (1939-2024).
-Coinciding with the 25th anniversary of Khanna’s landmark commission for Birmingham Hippodrome Safety Curtain, Astral Dance (2001), the exhibition traces the evolution of Khanna’s unique vision of abstraction, shaped by his youth in the Punjab region of India, life in post-war Britain, and fascination for the natural world.
+Coinciding with the 25th anniversary of Khanna’s landmark commission for the Birmingham Hippodrome safety curtain, Astral Dance (2001), the exhibition traces the evolution of Khanna’s distinctive vision of abstraction, shaped by his youth in the Punjab region of India, his life in post-war Britain, and an enduring fascination with the natural world.

 30 September 2026 – 21 February 2027